MU-Data-Science/GAF/VariantKG/README.md

     $ cd /mydata/GAF/VariantKG/codebase/sparqling-genomics-0.99.11
     $ ./configure GUILD=/usr/bin/guild

 Use the 'locate' command to find the path for the GUILD package.
+`$ sudo apt install mlocate` #If locate is not installed, use this command

 Step 4: Once the configurations and installations are complete, make the following changes.